 College Resources for Victims of Sexual Assault - ECCC encourages all members of the campus community to report any incident of sexual misconduct.
 Because of the sensitive nature surrounding sexual misconduct allegations, the college offers confidential resources and support.
 Members of the college community have access to resources provided by the College that can provide crisis intervention services, counseling, and academic support.
-All of the staff and faculty listed below are trained to support individuals affected by sexual misconduct and to coordinate with the Title IX Coordinator/Vice President for Instruction consistent with the College's commitment to a safe and healthy educational environment.
+All of the staff and faculty listed below are trained to support individuals affected by sexual misconduct and to coordinate with the Title IX Coordinator/Vice President of Student Services consistent with the College's commitment to a safe and healthy educational environment.
 These resources will maintain the privacy of an individual's information within the limited circle of those involved in the Title IX resolution process:

-- Title IX Coordinator/Vice President for Instruction: 601-635-6337 - Vice President for Student Services: 601-635-6375 - Dean of Students: 601-635-6267 - Chief of Campus Police and Campus Police Officers: 601-635-6268 - Director of Housing and Student Activities: 601-635-6213
+- Title IX Coordinator/Vice President of Student Services: 601-635-6267 - Chief of Campus Police and Campus Police Officers: 601-635-6268 - Director of Student Life: 601-635-6300